 The amount of your hardship withdrawal amount is limited to the amount of your immediate and heavy financial need, plus the amount needed to pay the taxes that result from the withdrawal.
 The minimum withdrawal is \$500.
 If your individual account balance is less than \$500, you are not eligible for a hardship withdrawal.
+You may be charged a reasonable administrative fee as determined by the Trustees.

-Hardship withdrawals are subject to regular income taxes and an additional 10 percent tax penalty if they are received before you reach age 591⁄2.
-If you take a hardship withdrawal, you cannot make contributions to the Plan for 6 months.
+Hardship withdrawals are subject to regular income taxes and an additional 10 percent tax penalty if they are received before you reach age $59\frac{1}{2}$ .